The Trapp Family

 The Trapp Family (Die Trapp-Familie) is a 1956 West German comedy drama film about the real-life Austrian musical family of that name directed by Wolfgang Liebeneiner and starring Ruth Leuwerik, Hans Holt, and Maria Holst.
-Based on Maria von Trapp's 1949 memoir, The Story of the Trapp Family Singers, the film is about a novice nun sent to care for the unruly children of a wealthy baron, who falls in love with and marries the young woman.
+Based on Maria von Trapp's 1949 memoir, The Story of the Trapp Family Singers, the film is about a Benedictine postulant sent to care for the unruly children of a wealthy baron, who falls in love with and marries the young woman.
 Through her caring influence, the family becomes a famous singing group.
 When the baron is pressured to join Hitler's navy, the family escapes to the United States, where they establish themselves as singers.

 The Trapp Family became one of the most successful German films of the 1950s and was the inspiration for the even more fictionalized 1959 Broadway musical The Sound of Music, and its highly successful 1965 film version.
 The film had one sequel, The Trapp Family in America (1958).

 Plot

-At Nonnberg Abbey in the Federal State of Austria in the 1930s, a spirited novice named Maria (Ruth Leuwerik) is sent by her abbess to the estate of a widowed Austro-Hungarian Navy war hero, Baron von Trapp (Hans Holt), to look after his seven unruly children.
+At Nonnberg Abbey in the Federal State of Austria in the 1930s, a postulant named Maria (Ruth Leuwerik) is sent by her abbess to the estate of a widowed Austro-Hungarian Navy war hero, Baron von Trapp (Hans Holt), to look after his seven unruly children.
 The baron is a stern disciplinarian and runs his household like a World War I U-boat.
 When Maria arrives, she encourages the children to play games like other kids, and teaches them how to sing.
 When the baron discovers how Maria is ignoring his orders, he sends her back to the convent.
 Later, when he hears his children singing songs they've learned from Maria, his feelings for her change.
 Gradually, the baron falls in love with the young woman and proposes marriage.

 After obtaining permission to marry from the abbess, Maria becomes the Baroness von Trapp.
-After the Captain loses his fortune, the family's priest, Dr. Franz Wasner (Josef Meinrad), encourages Maria and the children to sing for charity, and soon they develop a large following.
-After the Nazis annex Austria, the baron, unwilling to live under the Nazi regime, has the family flee to the United States, where they continue performing.
+After the Captain loses his fortune, a local chaplain, Franz Wasner (Josef Meinrad), who provides musical education to the singers, encourages Maria and the children to sing for charity, and soon they develop a large following.
+After the Anschluss, the baron, unwilling to live under the Nazi regime, has the family flee to the United States, where they continue performing.
 But their troubles are far from over when a naïve Maria tells the immigration inspector they want to stay forever, after he asks how long they will be visiting the country.